wartron/yii2-account/README.md

 # Yii2-Account

 This is a hard fork of [dektrium/yii2-user](https://github.com/dektrium/yii2-user).
-Most noteable changes are the module, models, and tables now referrer to Account instead of User.
+Most notable changes are the module, models, and tables now referrer to Account instead of User.
 And all primary keys are binary(16) uuids.

 ## From yii2-user